ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

 To add visual representation stripe, use the “-st”, “-stU”, “stL”, and “-stB” parameters for default stripe, upper stripe, lower stripe, and both stripes.

+To keep the timestamps in an SRT file visible in the final review, use the “```--KeepTimestamps```” parameter.
+Double-dashed to set it apart from parameter that are ultimately passed on to print-with-columns.